 Learning how to break barriers in your races and events while you are young helps give you the right mindset for innovation and barrier-breaking in college and the workplace of tomorrow.

-Become a personal and team barrier-breaker!
-Your life and others' lives will never be the same now and in the future.
+Become a catalyst for personal and team growth, transforming lives now and in the future.

 Blessings,